 Movies and music have a muddled history.
-For every "Mrs. Robinson" that electrified theater goers is a song like Vanilla Ice's "Ninja Rap" that drove them towards the exits.
+For every "Mrs. Robinson" that electrified theater-goers, there's a song like Vanilla Ice's "Ninja Rap" that drove them towards the exits.

 In 1998, the man who was then named Puff Daddy took the Led Zeppelin classic "Kashmir" and reworked it for the soundtrack to Godzilla.
 Puff enlisted help from Zep guitarist Jimmy Page, but that didn't make things any better.
 The collaboration was a trainwreck from note one - even Public Enemy's Chuck D thought so.

-"I like Jimmy Page and P. Diddy, but what they did to 'Kasmhir' was a debacle," Chuck D told Rolling Stone.
-"They are giants in their own way - and you can print this - but that was a f---ing travesty."
+"I like Jimmy Page and P. Diddy, but what they did to 'Kashmir' was a debacle," Chuck D told Rolling Stone.
+"They are giants in their own way - and you can print this - but that was a f*cking travesty."

-MC Hammer's 1991 "Addams Groove" was recorded for the film The Addams Family, and became a moderate hit for the rapper.
-That said, it's not his best moment, particularly the groove that grows a bit too repetitive.
-MC Hammer's vocals are forgettable, the song lacks a hook and finally falls flat by the end.
+MC Hammer's 1991 "Addams Groove" was recorded for the film The Addams Family and became a moderate hit for the rapper.
+That said, it's not his best moment, particularly with its groove that grows a bit too repetitive.
+MC Hammer's vocals are forgettable, the song lacks a hook, and it finally falls flat by the end.

-It's one of the more monotonous songs ever written for a movie, and live performances didn't stand the test of time very well either.
+It's one of the more monotonous songs ever written for a movie, and live performances didn't sound much better.

 While many find "Ninja Rap" cringe-inducing, Vanilla Ice himself remains proud of his contribution to Teenage Mutant Ninja Turtles II: The Secret of the Ooze.
 Ice claims he's seen how fans react to his song, which he also performed in the film.